Ada-C6/build_your_first_website/notes.md

 # learned today:
+Warning: Comments seen before doctype.
+Internet Explorer will go into the quirks mode.

 # that when my html isn't working like I think.
 I should check the following errors:
 1. failed